One year later: stories of the Marshall Fire

 Colorado’s response to climate change disasters can leave some people overlooked.

-While the Marshall fire destroyed many homes that became the focus of support services, others who were impacted by the wind event were left by the wayside.
+While the Marshall fire destroyed many homes that became the focus of support services, others who were impacted by the wind event were left on the wayside.

 Mobile homes lost vital parts, power outages devastated families, and unaddressed language barriers prevented many from receiving necessities.